Bigg Boss 12: Sree’s Wife Supports Dipika; Srishty’s Boyfriend Manish Takes A Dig At Shoaika!

 Manish Explains What Srishty & Romil Meant With The Comment

 Manish adds in his letter that the script planned by Romil and Srishty was in a simple and innocent way.
 He goes on to explain the meaning of the dialogue in English.
 He writes: "Yahan" par saiyan aur bhaiyan mein se aapke liye "Zyada" imp kaun hai.
 (In English - Over here who is "More" important for U husband or Brother?)
 Jawaab tha - Saiyan mere tann mann mein hai.
-English - My husband is in my heart & soul.
+(English - My husband is in my heart & soul.)
 Aur bhaiyan mere dhann dhann mein hai (And my brother is money money, which they meant winning money).
 Eseliye yahan mere liye Bhaiya important hai, kyunki hum Big Boss khel rahe hai aur bhaiyan mere saath hai.
 Jeetne mein madada milegi.
 "Eska Sirf "Etna" he matlab tha, naa ki woh jo aap sab bacchpan se sunte aa rahe hai, soch soch ki baat hai doston". - (sic)

 “Lekin Shayad Maturity Ki Kammi Hai”